How Some States are Limiting Sales Rep Access to Physicians

 For many physicians, the days of leisurely lunches with sales reps are over.
 Over the last year, there’s been a sharp decrease in the number of prescribers who are permitted to meet in-person with pharmaceutical reps.

-In 2017, just over half of all practices owned by hospitals and health systems banned drug reps from visiting their doctors.
+In 2017, just over half of all practices owned by hospitals and health systems banned drug reps4 from visiting their doctors.
 Also, across all specialties, 40% of all physicians were reportedly no longer meeting with sales reps according to Healthcare Finance.

 There doesn’t seem to be any regional trends when it comes to physicians being permitted to meet with sales reps.

-The top three states where drug reps still had the highest accessibility to prescribers in 2017 were scattered throughout the U.S.: New Jersey, North Dakota, and Mississippi.
+The top three states5 where drug reps still had the highest accessibility to prescribers in 2017 were scattered throughout the U.S.: New Jersey, North Dakota, and Mississippi.
 In those three states, between 69 and 72 percent of doctors were accessible by drug pharma reps.

 Doctors Overwhelmingly Favor Brief Meetings